ampennes/htma_demos/webpage/docs/index.md

 * `mkdocs serve` - Start the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.
 * `mkdocs -h` - Print help message and exit.
+* `mkdocs gh-build` - from within the web folder to push new chages to ampennes.github.io/htma-demos

 ## Project layout